Teaching Numbers & Counting to Preschoolers (Singapore)

 - Data — simple sorting and classifying objects by attributes

-This guide focuses on the first and most fundamental concept: numbers and counting.
-This is the foundation that everything else builds on.
+This guide zooms in on the first and most foundational concept: numbers and counting.
+Everything else builds on this.

 Key Numeracy Milestones: K1 to K2